naksite/naksite.github.io/content/naktac/general.md

 # Briefing
 1. The Operation Leader will conduct the briefing.
 The briefing will be conducted in the following order:
 - Mission Overview
-:What is the overall situation in area?
+: What is the overall situation in area?
 - Mission Objectives
-:What are we trying to accomplish?
+: What are we trying to accomplish?
 - Mission Rules
-:Are there any special rules that we need to follow?
+: Are there any special rules that we need to follow?
 - Mission Details
-:How are we going to accomplish our objectives?
+: How are we going to accomplish our objectives?
 - Mission Logistics
-:What gear do we have available?
+: What gear do we have available?
-:What support do we have available?
+: What support do we have available?
 - Questions
 2. All players must be present and listening during the briefing.
 3. All questions must wait until the question period.
 Do not interrupt the briefing, with questions or otherwise.